panacloud-modern-global-apps/full-stack-serverless-cdk/step05_appsync_apollo_client/README.md

 ```

 We can test it by using `getTodos` and other queries in our `index.js` page with Apollo Hooks.
+We can also test `addTodo` by installing `shortId` with `yarn add shortid`.